 You can now visit your website to see the menu in action.

-For more detailed instructions see our beginner’s guide on how to add navigation menu in WordPress.
+For more detailed instructions, see our beginner’s guide on how to add a navigation menu in WordPress.

 WordPress Plugins are like apps for your WordPress site.
-They allow you to add features to your WordPress site.
-Think contact form, photo galleries, etc.
+They allow you to add features and customizations to your WordPress site.
+Think of contact forms, photo galleries, etc.

-Here is our list of essential plugins that you should install on your site right away.
+Here is our list of essential plugins you should install on your site immediately.
 All of them are free.

 Features